 If an accident occurs in bad weather and the insurance company can prove that the driver who caused the accident was negligent, then the outcome of the case will be similar to that of an accident that occurs in good weather conditions.
 If the driver responsible for an accident was using precautions and lost control anyway, the law still holds that driver accountable because he or she chose to drive in inclement weather and should have been able to drive in a way that allowed them to maintain control of the car.

 Proving negligence in weather related accidents can be complicated; you need an experienced car accident attorney working for you.
-The car accident lawyers at The Collins Law Firm know how to prove negligence in these kinds of cases to ensure our clients are fairly compensated for their injuries.
+The car accident lawyers at Collins Law Group know how to prove negligence in these kinds of cases to ensure our clients are fairly compensated for their injuries.
 If you have been hit by another car in a weather-related accident and have been injured as a result, call us for a free evaluation of your case.
 Do not wait; the sooner we can begin gathering the evidence needed to prove the other driver was at fault, the better.
 Call us at (630) 527-1595 or fill out our contact form to protect your rights.

 "*" indicates required fields